A. K. S. Vijayan

 A.K.S.
 Vijayan (born 15 December 1961) is an Indian Politician and a former Member of Parliament of India.
-He was elected from the Nagapattinam constituency of Tamil Nadu as a member of the Dravida Munnetra Kazhagam (DMK) political party three times in 1999,2004 and 2009 respectively.
+He was elected from the Nagapattinam constituency of Tamil Nadu as a member of the Dravida Munnetra Kazhagam (DMK) political party three times in 1999, 2004 and 2009 respectively.
+He is the son of veteran Communist leader and former Tamil Nadu MLA, A. K. Subbiah and S. Subbammal.